-In Boston Mr. Barrett directs Convivium Musicum, a chamber choir for Renaissance music, and in the fall of 2014 has served as guest director of Cantilena, a women's chorus in Arlington.
+In Boston Mr. Barrett directs Convivium Musicum, a chamber choir for Renaissance music, and has served as guest director of Cantilena, a women's chorus in Arlington.
 He has taught courses in conducting, music history and theory at Boston University and the Cambridge Center for Adult Education, and has served as a sabbatical replacement choral director at Bridgewater State University.
-With his wife Anney hs is co-owner of The Green Room, a multipurpose arts studio in Union Square, Somerville, where he teaches voice, piano and music theory.
+With his wife Anney he is co-owner of The Green Room, a multipurpose arts studio in Union Square, Somerville, where he teaches voice, piano and music theory.

 Mr. Barrett earned an AB in music from Harvard University, an MM in choir conducting from Indiana University Jacobs School of Music, and a First Phase Diploma in Baroque and Classical singing from the Koninklijk Conservatorium (Royal Conservatory) in The Hague, The Netherlands.
-He is currently a doctoral student in choral conducting at Boston University.
+In 2015 he received his DMA in choral conducting from Boston University.

 As a choral conductor, Sarah has directed the University of Wisconsin-Madison Masters Singers, the University of Wisconsin-Madison Women’s Chorus, The Walden School Women’s Chorus, The Walden School Treble Singers, and the Williams College Elizabethans.
 She has also assistant-conducted Schola Nocturna, the Williams College Concert Choir, and the Bennington Children’s Chorus.
 Her primary mentors have been Beverly Taylor and Brad Wells.
-She currently directs the choral program at the First Parish Church of Berlin, MA and is the assistant conductor for Convivium Musicum.
+She directed the choral program at the First Parish Church of Berlin, MA and was the assistant conductor for Convivium Musicum from 2012 - 2015.

 Sarah’s compositions have been performed by the Rivers Symphony Orchestra, the Williams College Symphonic Winds, the Williams College Elizabethans, the University of Wisconsin Masters Singers, The Walden School Women’s Chorus, the First Parish Church of Berlin Adult Choir, the St. Christopher Parish Liturgical Choir, and the Bennington Children’s Chorus.